-- (i) approval by the FDA of a New Drug Application (NDA) for phenoxodiol; - (ii) approval or authorization of any kind to market phenoxodiol in the United States; or - (iii) approval or authorization of any kind by a government agency in any other country to market phenoxodiol.
+- (i) approval by the FDA of a NDA for phenoxodiol; - (ii) approval or authorization of any kind to market phenoxodiol in the United States; or - (iii) approval or authorization of any kind by a government agency in any other country to market phenoxodiol.

-Upon receipt of any of the above, we must pay to Novogen, \$8,000,000, together with interest on that amount from (and including) December 31, 2006, calculated at the bank bill rate.
-This milestone license fee replaces the \$8,000,000 December 31, 2006 milestone fee.
+Upon receipt of any of the above (the "Approval Date"), we must pay to Novogen, \$8,000,000, together with interest on that amount from (and including) December 31, 2006, calculated at the bank bill rate.